Homeschool Transcript Guide

 Here are some suggestions to help you get started, but, of course, each 4-year plan will be unique to your location and your student’s needs.

-Steps for Creating a Homeschool High School Transcript
+Five Simple Steps to Create a High School Transcript

 Follow these steps to create a complete and effective transcript.